AdobeDocs/commerce-php/src/pages/development/payments-integrations/base-integration/facade-configuration.md

 </virtualType>
 ```

-In your configuration you can use default [Magento\Payment\Gateway\Config\Config](https://github.com/magento/magento2/tree/2.4/app/code/Magento/Payment/Gateway/Config/Config.php).
-Or you can add a custom config interface.
-It must implement the `Magento\Payment\Gateway\ConfigInterface` interface.
+In your configuration you can use default [Magento\Payment\Gateway\Config\Config](https://github.com/magento/magento2/tree/2.4/app/code/Magento/Payment/Gateway/Config/Config.php) or you can add a custom config interface by implementing the `Magento\Payment\Gateway\ConfigInterface` interface.

 `Magento\Payment\Gateway\Config\Config` can read configuration by payment method code, so is useful to use it or extend it for your own purposes.